PowerShell/PowerShell/demos/SSHRemoting/README.md

 PowerShell Remoting Example:
 =====================================
 The easiest way to test remoting is to just try it on a single machine.
 Here I will create a remote session back to the same machine on a Linux box.
-Notice that I am using PowerShell cmdlets from a command prompt so we see prompts from ssh asking to verify the host computer as well as password prompts.
+Notice that I am using PowerShell cmdlets from a command prompt so we see prompts from SSH asking to verify the host computer as well as password prompts.
 You can do the same thing on a Windows machine to ensure remoting is working there and then remote between machines by simply changing the host name.

 ```powershell
 #